 Establishing a company is not all that difficult but it is much more challenging to ensure profit and growth.
-Not everyone finds the secret of success – far from it – but in reality what it comes down to, are just a few elementary principles, often undeservedly forgotten by businesspeople.
+Not everyone finds the secret to success, far from it.
+In reality what it comes down to, are just a few elementary principles, often undeservedly forgotten by businesspeople.

-We present to you 10 conditions, vital for successful establishment and growth of a business.
+We present to you 10 conditions, vital for the successful establishment and growth of a business.

 Work has to bring not only financial gain and stability but also personal satisfaction.
 If you don’t like what you’re doing, it will probably also negatively affect the success of your business.